 However, Recommended Applicants who apply are given a code that reduces that fee.
-For a Recommended Artist there is only the smaller fee of $20.00 for any background check, review, and vetting that is required to process an application.
+For a Recommended Artist there is only a smaller fee of $25.00 for the in house background check, review, and vetting that is required to process an application.
 Again this is the fee that covers the cost of administration, materials, and the due diligence screening our community partners expect us to do.
 Many of these agencies work with underage clientele, and our service with them will put us in contact with these clients both on and off the stage.
 It's often necessary for us to check government and criminal data bases in order to assure we are carrying artists appropriate for that kind of setting.

 The Extreme Tour does not charge the cities we visit in order to host an event, the events are free to attend, and there are no “buy ons” for selected artists.
 The relatively small amount raised from application fees covers the part of this process that the limited charitable giving, that the Extreme Tour does receive, does not.

 11. HOW DO I BECOME A “RECOMMENDED” APPLICANT?
 WHAT IS THE ADVANTAGE OF BEING A “RECOMMENDED” APPLICANT?